hubudibu/materials/FRONTEND/Tools/NOTES.md

 #### outline

-- check-in round: how are you? did you have time to revisit last class?
+- check-in round: how are you?
+did you do / see / read anything coding related since the last class?

 - what will we do today?

-  - questions from last class
+  - review last class
   - talk about how the internet works
   - talk about our tools
   - create our first repository
-  - do some command line exercises
+  - see how it all looks like in the command line

-- how the internet works
+##### how the internet works

+  - talk about: code, 1s and 0s, layers of languages
   - talk about: internet, client & server, protocols

-  - exercise:
+##### exercise 1:

-    - any html file locally - in atom
+  - any html file locally - in vscode
-    - last time's article locally
+  - last time's article locally - download later

 - talk about:

   - mandatory html elements - what happens if we don't have them
+  - character encoding
   - links, link tag, absolute & relative paths
   - chrome dev tools
+  - normalize

 - servers, hosting

   - talk about:

-    - self-hosting, demo it on LAN - `python -m SimpleHTTPServer 8000`
+    - self-hosting, demo it on LAN and phone - `python -m SimpleHTTPServer 8000`
     - hosting providers - hostgator, godaddy, uw
     - services - codepen, glitch, GitHub

-  - exercise: let's put our article on a server with GitHub desktop
+##### exercise 2: let's put our article on a server with GitHub desktop

 - version control

   - talk about: what else Git is good for
-  - show: collaborating from 2 different folders
   - exercise: change stuff in article
   - show: it's the same in the command line
-  - show: pull request workflow

-- command line
+##### command line

   - talk about: what's the command line - text interface like Siri
-  - show: terminal & hyper; launch programs from cli - atom; open in browser
+  - show: terminal & hyper; launch programs from cli - code; open in browser
   - exercise: list files, create files & folders - use CodeCademy

 - optional homework: watch Khan Academy videos about how the internet works & explain it to a 5 year old